Evanimity/Alfred-iMessage/README.md

 ## Config
 ### Config File
+Config File is located at `Source/conf.json`.
 You may put codes (as `string` type) in 'IGNORE' to deliberately ignore those from parsing.
 ```json
 {
     "IGNORE": [